grafana/k6-studio/README.md

 <img src="assets/github-hr.png" alt="---" />
 <br/>

+---

+***Note: This application is currently in the experimental stage.
+Expect bugs, incomplete features, and breaking changes as development progresses.
+Use at your own risk, and please report any issues or feedback to help us improve.***

+---

 **k6 Studio** is a free desktop application for Mac and Windows designed to help you generate k6 test scripts.

 With k6 Studio, you can quickly record a user flow in a browser, generate and inspect a HAR recording, customize your test script using predefined or custom rules, and test and debug your script to ensure it's working as expected.